-Here’s an example of how JCPenney encouraged its customers to upload photos with this email campaign:
+Here’s an example of how JCPenney has encouraged its customers to upload photos in the past with an email campaign:

 As in a previous example, this message is designed to encourage the store’s customers to write reviews.
 By writing a review, they’ll be entered into a contest to win a $1,000 gift card.

 This is a great strategy for running a profitable giveaway.

 But customers have a chance to get additional entries.
 If they upload a photo with their review, they’ll get a second entry to increase their chances of winning.

 Use a similar tactic when trying to get your customers to write reviews.
 Ask them to upload photos as well.